Most Common Mistakes Entrepreneurs Make

 Being new in the business world is no mean feat.

-You will be tried.
-And you will be tested.
-But in the grand scheme of things, you will be fulfilled.
+You will be tested, and you will be tested, but in the grand scheme of things, you will be fulfilled.

-And if Farrah Gray’s quote is anything to go by, “Build your own dreams, or someone else will hire you to build theirs.”
+If Farrah Gray’s quote is anything else to go by, “Build your own dreams, or someone else will hire you to build theirs.

 2. Money